Les editions calyane celebrates its 25th anniversary!!!

 harpist and composer

-Caroline Lizotte performed in July 2022 for the 14th World Harp Congress in Cardiff, UK.
-Her performance of Stellar Sonata, her latest work for electroacoustic harp, was highlighted and acclaimed by her peers.
-She has been a regular guest at the World Harp Congress, Dutch Harp Festival, World Harp Competition, American Harp Society, Ontario Harp Society, Harpenning, Société des Harpistes de Montréal and Women in Music Festival.
+Caroline Lizotte is a regular guest soloist and chamber musician at major harp events such as the World Harp Congress, Dutch Harp Festival, World Harp Competition, Edinburgh International Harp Festival, American Harp Society, Ontario Harp Society, Harpenning, Société des Harpistes de Montréal and Women in Music Festival.

-In 2023, two works by Lizotte, Suite Galactique and Odyssée, will again be imposed by the American Harp Society National Competition.
-Caroline will also be the featured artist of the American Harp Society Summer Institute in Los Angeles for a recital, a master class and a clinic with young composers.
-An associate composer of the Canadian Music Centre, Caroline Lizotte began composing at an early age and has an extensive catalogue of works, original transcriptions and arrangements for various ensembles.
-A frequent recipient of grants from the Canada Council for the Arts and the Conseil des arts et des lettres du Québec, several harpists have commissioned works from her, including Judy Loman, Jennifer Swartz, Valérie Milot, Heidi Krutzen, Marta Power, Elizabeth Jaxon and Jasmine Hogan.
-She is currently working on her next opus “Partita”, supported by the Canada Council for the Art, commissioned by harpist Lori Gemmell and violinist Etsuko Kimura, which will be premiered in 2024.
+An associate composer of the Canadian Music Centre, Lizotte began composing at an early age and has an extensive catalogue of works, original transcriptions and arrangements for various ensembles.
+A frequent recipient of grants from the Canada Council for the Arts and the Conseil des arts et des lettres du Québec, she receives several commissions works from harpists, notably Judy Loman, Jennifer Swartz, Valérie Milot, Heidi Krutzen, Marta Power, Elizabeth Jaxon, Jasmine Hogan, Lori Gemmell, Heather Cornelius and Noël Wan, as well as from organisms such as the Orchestre Symhonique de Trois-Rivières, the Canadian Brodcasting Corporation and the Orchestre Symphonique de Montréal.

 Among her works: